MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

         ![Screenshot showing the selection of key permissions](media/byok-kv-access-policy-key-perms.PNG)

-    2. Principal: **// TBD: Yahav to provide**
+    2. Under **Select principal**, choose **Microsoft Cloud App Security - BYOK**.

         ![Screenshot showing add access policy page](media/byok-kv-add-access-policy.PNG)

-1. Create a [new key](https://docs.microsoft.com/azure-stack/user/azure-stack-key-vault-manage-portal#create-a-key), do the following, and then click **Add**.
+1. Create a [new RSA key](https://docs.microsoft.com/azure-stack/user/azure-stack-key-vault-manage-portal#create-a-key), do the following, and then click **Add**.

     > [!NOTE]
+    >
+    > - Only RSA keys are supported.
-    > You can set up data encryption with an unversioned key or a specific key version.
+    > - You can set up data encryption with an unversioned key or a specific key version.
 For more information, see [About keys versioning](https://docs.microsoft.com/azure/key-vault/about-keys-secrets-and-certificates#objects-identifiers-and-versioning).

     1. Under **Permitted operations**, select the following options: